pydio/pydio-doc-howto/3_macOS_install.md

 cells configure
 ```

 Once you have finished the configuration, you can start Cells with:

 ```
 cells start
 ```

-By default, to access the webui use your domain or address under the port **8080** (for instance `https://domain:8080`).
+By default, the server is started with a self-signed certificate on port 8080: to access the webUI browse to `https://localhost:8080` and accept the certificate.

-To configure a different interface and port for cells, run the following command.
+To configure a different URL and/or port for Cells, run the following command.

 ```
 cells configure sites